moj124/web_crawler/README.md

 # web_crawler
 The web_crawler is a asynchoronous gevent link crawler that maps all the associated local links constrained by the input webpage url.
+For a website with many links such as 14,500 links expect the program to take 9 minutes to complete.

 - [Requirements](#requirements)
 - [Setup](#setup)